 Player Values Are Just A Starting Point

-If you head into an auction draft with a sheet of player values and refuse to deviate, you may leave disappointed.
+If you head into an auction draft without a strategy, you may leave disappointed.
 Whether drafting with friends or playing in a league with industry experts, the elite players will often go for more than their projected value.
 This can lead to some bargains later on and by no means would I counsel players to spend irresponsibly.
 If drafting Antonio Brown would use up half of you budget, of course do not do it.
 Just be sure that you do not end up with a whole team of middle of the pack players.
 Winning a league may be a tall task if you pass on the top 10 wide receivers or running backs due to inflated values.

 Have A Plan, But Be Flexible